lokalebasen/lokalebasen.github.io/provider_api.md

 yearly_rent_per_m2_from|[Money](#money)|Minimum yearly rent per m2 .|Required
 yearly_rent_per_m2_to|[Money](#money)|Maximum yearly rent per m2.
 Must be more than yearly_rent_per_m2_from.|Optional

-All attributes not included in the list above will just be ignored.
+All attributes not included in the list above will be ignored.
 This makes it possible to GET an existing location ( with links, photos etc ), alter a few attributes and use it as the request body to create a new location.

 #####<a id="money">Money</a>